sebastiandunzer/dcr-log-filter/README.md

-# Process Model Translation
+# Improving Process Discovery based on Log Filtering using DCR graphs
-As submitted to the ICPM-PQMI Workshop 2023.
+As submitted to the ICPM-PQMI Workshop 2024.